-It’s just one of many childhood lessons your child will need to learn!
+It’s just one of many life lessons your child is better learning during their childhood!
 Your child is a sore loser and it makes playing games with them pretty annoying.
 So, how can you teach a child to lose gracefully and make games more fun?

 My daughter lost her 6th game of Whack-A-Mole in one night.